 Generalizing \cref{res:S_2} to $n$ qubits is not entirely straightforward.
-In the bipartite case, after we have self-tested subchannels of one subsystem, we had to reconcile only a few relative phases which could affect the other subsystem.
+In the bipartite case, after we have identified the subchannels of one subsystem, we had to reconcile only a few relative phases that could affect the other subsystem.
 For $n$-qubit case, there is an exponential in $n$ number of phases that we need to fix.
 Adapting the steps of the two-qubit proof after \cref{app:eq:certified_subchannels}, therefore, requires additional types of input sequences, which do not appear in the $n=2$ case.